Click or tap event for full details:

 Times: 10am - 4pm

-Admission: NEW FOR 2024: Entry includes full access to the gardens and the plant fair for the special offer reduced price of just £5.00 (Normally £12.00).
+Admission: Entry includes full access to the gardens and the plant fair for the special offer reduced price of just £5.00 (Normally £13.00).
 Children under 16 free.
+Pay on the gate

 Refreshments: The Gardener’s Kitchen café will be open